 Harvard’s vast and varied music scene offers multiple opportunities for students in both the curricular and co-curricular realms.
-The Office for the Arts oversees and supports several professionally-led instrumental and choral ensembles, including the Harvard-Radcliffe Orchestra, Holden Choirs, Kuumba Singers of Harvard College, Jazz Bands, the Jazz Combo Initiative and others; student-led ensembles include the Bach Society Orchestra and River Charles Ensemble.
+The Office for the Arts oversees and supports several professionally-led instrumental and choral ensembles, including the Harvard-Radcliffe Orchestra, Harvard Choruses, Kuumba Singers of Harvard College, Jazz Bands, the Jazz Combo Initiative and others; student-led ensembles include the Bach Society Orchestra and River Charles Ensemble.
 Students also lead a range of music groups and appreciation societies, from Early Music to a cappella, plus rock/R&B, hip-hop and electronica, as well as ensembles performing the music of ethnic cultures worldwide.

 In the curricular realm, the Harvard University Department of Music is devoted to the study and practice of music, and exists to provide a first-rate music education that gives students advanced skills and knowledge of music history, repertory and performance.

 As an academic department, the Music Department offers both an undergraduate and a graduate program.
 Undergraduates receive an A.B. with a concentration in music ("concentration" is Harvard's word for "major").
 Graduate students complete a Ph.D. program in historical musicology, ethnomusicology, theory, or cross-disciplinary music studies.